 This alone can bring you some comfort because it can help you to realize that what you are feeling is not uncommon and also because some messages will come from people who have overcome their feelings.

-4. Not all of the points below will directly apply to you.
+Fourthly, not all of the points below will directly apply to you.
 So don’t assume that you have to follow them all.

 You might not have any self-destructive behaviors.
 You may be actively engaged in following your dreams or career.
 You may have a loving family and set of friends around you.